How to Write a Business Plan

 - Competitor strengths and weaknesses, and how you plan to outperform the competition

 This is a critical section.
-You need to successfully demonstrate a plan to carve out a segment of the market and attract people to become customers, so you need to really do your research well and present a solid argument.
+You need to successfully demonstrate a plan to carve out a segment of the market and attract customers, so take the time to commit to your market research and present a solid argument.

-Consider all data that showcases your competitive advantage, even seemingly small factors.
-Being an eco-friendly or sustainable brand, for example, can help you outperform competitors that don’t meet similar standards.
+Highlight any data that showcases your competitive advantage, even seemingly small factors.
+For instance, being an eco-friendly or sustainable brand can help you outperform competitors that don’t meet similar standards.

 5. Decide on organization and management

-Decide on your business structure and specify it, along with your location and date of incorporation, in your business plan.
+Decide on your business structure and specify it, along with your location and date of incorporation.

 6. Describe your service or product line